Monopoly (game): Reception

-Despite the game's legacy and forming a prominent aspect of modern culture, contemporary reviews of Monopoly is largely negative.
+Despite the game's legacy and forming a prominent aspect of modern culture, contemporary reviews of Monopoly are largely negative.
 On BoardGameGeek, the game is ranked in the bottom ten board games, with a mean rating of 4.4/10.
 Wired magazine believes Monopoly is a poorly designed game.
 Former Wall Streeter Derk Solko explains, "Monopoly has you grinding your opponents into dust.
 It's a very negative experience.
 It's all about cackling when your opponent lands on your space and you get to take all their money."
 Wired further observed that most of the three to four-hour average playing time is spent waiting for other players to play their turn, and there is usually little to no choice involved.
 "Board game enthusiasts disparagingly call this a 'roll your dice, move your mice' format."
 FiveThirtyEight also stated that the game suffers from issues of elimination and a runaway leader, problems that "most game designers nowadays try to avoid".
 The Guardian also describes Monopoly as "a collection of terrible design choices" combined with "an array of house rules that serve only to make the experience ever more interminable".

 Games magazine included Monopoly in their "Top 100 Games of 1980", praising it as "the original landlord game in which players buy, sell, and rent Atlantic City real estate at pre-casino prices" and noting that at the time it was "so popular that Parker Brothers prints more paper money each year than the U.S Government".

-Games magazine included Monopoly in their "Top 100 Games of 1981", noting that despite having been "Initially rejected by both Parker and Milton Bradley as containing 'fundamental errors' that the public would not accept", it became "one of the most popular games in the world, and deservedly so".

-Games magazine included Monopoly in their "Top 100 Games of 1982", commenting that "The orange monopoly is the best [...]
+It was again included in their "Top 100 Games of 1981", noting that despite having been "Initially rejected by both Parker and Milton Bradley as containing 'fundamental errors' that the public would not accept", it became "one of the most popular games in the world, and deservedly so", and again in their "Top 100 Games of 1982", commenting that "The orange monopoly is the best [...]
 Try counting how many times you land on it as you leave jail."